-Unaspis citri is not present in the state of Western Australia and is a pest of regional concern for that state (DAWA 2005).
+Unaspis citri is not present in the states of Western Australia and South Australia and is a pest of regional concern for those states (DAWA 2005; PIRSA 2011).

 Melanaspis bromiliae and Unaspis citri have been grouped together due to their similar biology and taxonomy.
 In this assessment, the term 'armoured scale' is used to refer to these species, unless otherwise specified.